These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting to be examined in person if a telehealth exam is scheduled

-Why: Physical examination is essential for hernia evaluation - the examiner must measure the hernia, assess reducibility, and perform a physical exam.
+Physical examination is essential for hernia evaluation - the examiner must measure the hernia, assess reducibility, and perform a physical exam.
 A records-only or telehealth exam without physical findings may result in an incomplete DBQ and a lower rating.

-Do this instead: If notified of a telehealth format, request an in-person examination.
+Instead: If notified of a telehealth format, request an in-person examination.
 Document this request in writing.
 The DBQ asks whether the veteran was examined in person, and the format of the exam is noted.

 Impact: All levels